jvalderrama/devo/README.md

 # 2. Dockerization

-In order to deploy the Web Check Application over a kubernetes or simple docker solution must be create a image deploy it over a complete pipeline in Jenkins
+In order to deploy the Web Check Application over a kubernetes or simple docker solution must be created an image to deploy it over a complete Jenkins pipeline

 ## Step by Step dockerization process
 ```